radical-cybertools/radical.owms/docs/source/tutorial/part1.rst

         "session_id"       : "gromacs_%(steps)s_%(bag_size)s",

         # We add some additional, app specific information to the
-        # troy resource config, so that we can use placeholder
+        # troy resource configuration, so that we can use placeholder
         # like '%(mdrun)s' in our workload descriptions.
         # This section *must* be named `resources`.
         "resources" : {